 Multimedia talent, Angela Stribling, is an international Jazz Singer, TV & Radio personality, and guest host of The Original Quiet Storm.
 As one of the most sought after voices in the industry, Angela is the imaging voice for The Quiet Storm, Mercedes-Benz of North America, Watercolors on Sirius/XM, Folgers Coffee, Safeway, and countless other companies.
 Catch her weekly jazz show "Straight Ahead" airing Sundays 10pm - 2am on WHUR-WORLD 96.3 HD2.
 She enjoys reading, listening to music, playing guitar, golfing, and flying.
 Angela is currently in training for a private pilot's license.
-Stribling is single and lives in Washington, DC.More Info
+Stribling is single and lives in Chevy Chase, MD.More Info

 Bobby is the producer of the syndicated Steve Harvey Morning Show heard weekday mornings from 6am – 10am.
 He can also be heard on the weekends as the host of the “Weekend Review” on WHUR 96.3 and on Sirius/XM Channel 141 and on WHUR-World.
 Bobby is also the host of “The New Artist Feature” also airing on Sirius/XM Channel 141.More Info